 - Freedom to try thousands of different username/password combinations without restriction

 So, if a hacker doesn’t have anyone of this information they can’t reach your website.
-And by taking few steps, you can stop this kind of attacks.
+And by taking a few steps, you can stop this kind of attacks.

 Today, we will go through on how you can prevent your WordPress site from brute force attacks.
 Let’s dive into the article….